lucas-goldner/golden/README.md

 ## GOLDEN
 This project will be like netflix but with custom videos.
-Let us see where this is going
+It is more of a learning experience for me than it is a project, but anyway let us try to make it responsive again yeah bro.

 ### Tech behind it

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I am using styled components, react router, firebase and fuse.js
+I am using styled components, react router, firebase and fuse.js.
+No MaterialUI this time around :(